sarcophagus-org/quickstart-archaeologist/update-instructions.md

 - `docker compose exec -it archaeologist-goerli sh` (or `docker compose exec -it archaeologist-sepolia sh` for sepolia)
 - `cli update -u`
 - `exit`

+### Setting up notifications:

+The quickstart repository readme has been updated to include instructions on setting up notificatoins.
+See the heading "Notifications".